n8n automation guide - what developers should know before committing

 When you execute a workflow in test mode (clicking “Execute Workflow” in the editor), processing does not count against your execution limits.

-This is explicitly allowed.
+This is technically allowed.
 Test mode exists for development and iteration.
-The fact that it processes real data without counting operations is a feature, not a bug.
+The fact that it processes real data without counting operations is by design - though relying on it for production workloads feels like a workaround.

 Data pinning for faster iteration